GaryJBlake/garyjblake.github.io/content/post/vvs/vvs-password-policy-reports.md

-reportPath      | required  | Folder location where reports are created and configuration JSON file resides allDomains      | required  | Generate a report for the complete SDDC Manager instance workloadDomain  | required  | Generate a report for a specific Workload Domain drift           | optional  | Generate a report and compare against the configuation JSON file policyFile      | optional  | Name of the configuration JSON file used to compare the configuration darkMode        | optional  | Generate the HTML report in dark mode wsaFqdn         | optional  | FQDN for Workspace ONE Access to be included in the report
+reportPath      | required  | Folder location where reports are created and configuration JSON file resides allDomains      | required  | Generate a report for the complete SDDC Manager instance workloadDomain  | required  | Generate a report for a specific Workload Domain drift           | optional  | Generate a report and compare against the configuration JSON file policyFile      | optional  | Name of the configuration JSON file used to compare the configuration darkMode        | optional  | Generate the HTML report in dark mode wsaFqdn         | optional  | FQDN for Workspace ONE Access to be included in the report